-- Hire more strategic-focused staff: finding top talent is often a challenge for institutions.
+Finding top talent is often a challenge for institutions.
 High-quality job seekers aren't drawn to jobs that require tedious, manual data entry that requires significant time but little thought.
 Removing this element for daily job staff responsibilities allows staff to focus on more strategic initiatives that align with the institution's goals.

-- Eliminate reliance on other administrative units: current technology often requires IT to maintain aging systems and create workarounds to address needs that can't be addressed within the system.
+Current technology often requires IT to maintain aging systems and create workarounds to address needs that can't be addressed within the system.
 Administrators rely on the institutional research unit to pull and provide them with data to help inform decision-making.

-- Focus on student success: administrators can move beyond just creating a schedule, curriculum, and catalog that work, but executing ones with student success at the forefront.
+Administrators can move beyond just creating a schedule, curriculum, and catalog that work, but executing ones with student success at the forefront.
 For example, institutions can use data to understand which courses students need to stay on track and create a schedule that optimizes for the needs of students.
 This includes offering the right number of sections, ensuring critical courses aren't offered at the same time, and creating a schedule that meets the needs of certain student populations (e.g., commuter students, students with caregiving responsibilities).